- Abstract class

 TypeScript Exclude Type: Syntax, Use Cases, and Examples

-utility type constructs a type by excluding from union type T
+constructs a new type by removing from T

 .